joerex1418/mlbstats/README.md

 # Intro
 This is an UNOFFICIAL Python wrapper for the Official MLB StatsAPI (https://statsapi.mlb.com).
 I wrote this library with the intention of making baseball data retrieval as intuitive and robust as possible.
+## Copyright Notice
+This repository and its author are not affiliated with the MLB in any way.
+Use of MLB data is subject to the notice posted at http://gdx.mlb.com/components/copyright.txt.

 ## Getting the library
 I haven't had the chance to make the library available on the Python Package Index just yet.
 So for now, you can just download from the Github Repo.